mdscolour/ICPC/README.md

-Change the blocked code in the part "Run ISS" in file "normalRun.py" according to specific device or cluster to allow parallel computing for multiply sections to make the calculation of the whole genome affordable.
+Change the blocked code in the part "Run ISS" in file "normalRun.py" according to specific device or cluster to allow parallel computing for multiple sections to make the calculation of the whole genome affordable.

 Further time reduction is possible by changing the "noisy